Christiaan-C-Cupido/Microsoft-Certified-Azure-AI-Fundamentals---UWC/README.md

 1. Microsoft Azure AI Fundamentals AI Overview
    Unit2:
-   -Define generative AI and list at least three types of content it can produce.
+   *Define generative AI and list at least three types of content it can produce.
-   -What role does a language model play in generative AI solutions?
+   *What role does a language model play in generative AI solutions?
    -How do users interact with generative AI models?
    -Explain the importance of semantic relationships in generative AI models.
    -Distinguish between large language models (LLMs) and small language models (SLMs).
 Provide one advantage of each.